cool-RR/python_toolbox/README.markdown

 The Python Toolbox supports Python versions 2.6 and 2.7.

-It's tested on both CPython and PyPy.
+It's tested on both CPython and PyPy 2.0.

-It also supports PyPy 2.0.
 (Which runs Python 2.7.)

 # Current state #